CHARLES “BOBO” BRAYTON – Coach (Baseball)

 DON CORYELL – Coach (Football)

-Born in Seattle on Oct.
-17, 1924, Don Coryell was a defensive back at the University of Washington from 1949-51 before turning to coaching.
+Don Coryell was a defensive back at the University of Washington from 1949-51 before turning to coaching.
 In 29 years, Coryell amassed a college coaching record of 126-24-3 in 15 seasons from 1957-72 and was 114-89-1 in 14 NFL seasons.
-In fact, Don is the only coach to have more than 100 wins at both the collegiate and professional levels and is a member of the College Football Hall of Fame.
+In fact, Don was the first coach to have more than 100 wins at both the collegiate and professional levels and is a member of the College Football Hall of Fame.

 Coryell won AFC Coach of Year honors from the Professional Football Writers of America in 1979.
 He was inducted into the Chargers Hall of Fame in 1994.